History of Dillon Brooks in Timeline

 In 2023, Brooks was named the FIBA World Cup Best Defensive Player after helping the Canada national team to bronze.

-In 2023, Dillon Brooks earned NBA All-Defensive Second Team honors while playing for the Memphis Grizzlies.
+In 2023, Dillon Brooks earned NBA All-Defensive Second Team honors with the Memphis Grizzlies.

 On February 14, 2024, Dillon Brooks recorded a 19 point, 10 rebound double-double during a 121–113 loss to the Memphis Grizzlies.